About St. Hugh’s

 The church is cruciform in layout and includes a chancel, nave, north aisle, two chapels in the transept (one truncated by the later north aisle), a bell tower and porch.
 The east end of the north aisle is taken up with a 1905 Heard & Son of Truro organ and the vestry.
 There was much rebuilding and remodelling in the later 13th and 14th centuries but most of the decorative elements now seen are the work of the Rev. William Willimott, incumbent 1878-88 and an archetypal Victorian ‘Arts and Crafts’ clergyman.
 For more detail on the church fabric, furnishing and memorials see the tour guide.

-A service is held in the church on the first, second, third and fourth Sundays of the month, with a group service being held somewhere in the benefice – St. Hugh’s is part of the Tribute Cluster of churches – on the fifth Sunday.
+A service is held in the church on the first, second, third and fourth Sundays of the month, with a group service being held somewhere in the benefice – St. Hugh’s is part of the Tribute Benefice of churches – on the fifth Sunday.
 Everyone is welcome to attend services and these are usually followed by refreshments and a chance to socialise.
 Service times are advertised on this website, in the bi-monthly ‘Hello from St. Hugh’s‘, the Quethiock newsletter and on the church noticeboard.

 Local charities, such as Liskeard and Callington Foodbanks and Baby Basics, are supported through donations in cash or kind.
 At certain (publicised) times of year, collections are made in church and delivered to the relevant charity.
 The Children’s Society is also supported through the collection box scheme.